 TIP: Make sure to apply the lids of the Castin’ Craft Opaque Pigments right after you use them.
 I can’t tell you how many times I have contaminated my colors by putting on the wrong lids!

-Step 17: The formulas are based on applying the colorants to a round size ball of mixed Crystal Clay about the size of a very large blueberry.
-If you are mixing a larger size of a ball of Crystal Clay, just adjust your formula appropriately.
+Step 17: The formulas are based on applying the colorants to a round size ball of mixed Epoxy Clay about the size of a very large blueberry.
+If you are mixing a larger size of a ball of Epoxy Clay, just adjust your formula appropriately.

-TIP: For this tutorial, I was going to fill a lot of bezels, so I tripled the formula and worked with a ball of Crystal Clay the size of 3 large blueberries.
+TIP: For this tutorial, I was going to fill a lot of bezels, so I tripled the formula and worked with a ball of Epoxy Clay the size of 3 large blueberries.

 Step 20: To be able to reuse your gloves, wipe them down fully with a wet-wipe before removing.
 To remove the gloves from your hands, pull at the finger tips and then pull the full glove off.
 This will prevent it from turning inside out and potentially getting some of the opaque pigment on the inside of the gloves and on your hands.
 The colors are potent and stain very easily.

 Step 21: Whatever colors you create, be sure to record your formulas so that you can recreate it another time or better yet, share it with others!
 Store your formulas in a bag and have it ready for the next time!